 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-Biotechnology, the portfolio's largest allocation, was the best absolute contributor.
-We favor biotechnology companies, which are generally smaller than pharmaceuticals companies, because the introduction of one successful new product can materially affect a company's revenues and earnings.
-We believe that the discovery, development, manufacture, and commercialization of medicines remain the long-term drivers of value in health care, and favor therapeutics companies.
-The portfolio's pharmaceuticals holdings generated strong absolute results, and stock selection in the sector generated a strong relative performance contribution.
-The portfolio's health care services stocks posted gains, but an overweight allocation detracted from our comparison with the benchmark.
-We favor managed care companies that demonstrate an ability to hold down costs and improve outcomes.
+Biotechnology, the portfolio's largest allocation (36% of assets), was the best absolute contributor and generated the top relative performance contribution due to stock selection.
+We favor biotechnology companies, which are generally smaller than pharmaceuticals companies, because the introduction of one successful new product can materially affect the company's revenues and earnings.
+We believe that the discovery, development, manufacture, and commercialization of medicines remain the long-term drivers of value in health care, and we favor therapeutics companies.
+The portfolio's services holdings generated strong absolute and relative performance contributions thanks to good stock selection and an overweight allocation.
+Our largest allocation in this sector is managed care, which we think will benefit from depressed health care utilization.
+Our life sciences positions generated a double-digit return but trailed the sector in the benchmark.

-We believe that health care can remain a strong performer despite the uncertainties in Washington at this point.
-There are no indications that the economy will experience a sudden resurgence, and in the slow-growth scenario that we expect, health care could continue to perform well.
-Despite the strong advance over the past 18 months, valuations do not appear stretched, and the sector remains underrepresented in many investors' portfolios.
-We are paying close attention to the strong run in the biotech space over the past few years, as well as the rollout of the Affordable Care Act health care exchanges.
-We remain optimistic about the long-term prospects for health care stocks.
-However, in light of the portfolio's exceptional year-to-date performance, we believe that returns are unlikely to remain as strong going forward, and we have tempered our expectations for the rest of the year.
+There are no indications that economic growth will experience a sudden resurgence, and in the slow-growth scenario that we expect, health care could continue to perform well.
+Despite the strong advance over the past 12 months, the sector remains underrepresented in many investors' portfolios.
+We have become somewhat concerned about the strong run in the biotech space over the past few years and the impact of the Affordable Care Act.
+Nevertheless, we remain optimistic about the long-term prospects for health care stocks.
+However, in light of the portfolio's exceptional year-to-date performance, we believe that returns are unlikely to remain as strong going forward, and we have tempered our expectations for 2014.